devtanna/foodable/README.md

 Please add the line `127.0.0.1 foodable.local` to your /etc/hosts.
 Remember to edit the hosts file with sudo.

+### Database cleanup:

+`node scraper/cleanup/dbClean.js`

+### Running a test run of scrapers

+1. Build the scraper container (only has to be done once)
+2. Once built it will run a script to run all scrapers
+3. If you want to run the scrapers again
+   a) `docker stop scraper`
+   b) `docker start scraper`
+4. The scraper takes about 4min to complete (this is just a test run (subset) of all scraper results)

 ### Example Queries:

 Get all locations